Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that comprise the EngageUI toolkit -- about 3000 LOC.
 This code can directly be used to create an EngageUI app.
 All EngageUI apps are based on this source code.
-2. A dashboard descriptor and an activity-handler for EngageIDE (about 7000 LOC).
+2. A dashboard descriptor and an activity-handler for producing EngageUI apps (about 7000 LOC).
 The IDE will be fully functional in our next release.
 This IDE will be used internally by Khitchdee to develop its X-Draft app.